 How to Apply for Scholarships

 There are a lot of different scholarships out there.
-From scholarships for veterans to scholarships for military children, to scholarships on a variety of topics, some you might never have thought about before.
+From scholarships for veterans to scholarships for military spouses, to scholarships on a variety of topics, some you might never have thought about before.

 The key to applying and earning scholarships is to stay organized and apply for them.
 Here are 13 tips for applying for scholarships: